stephaniehicks/classroomNotes/teachers_pet-GitHubClassroom.md

 ## Pushing starter files

 When creating repositories for students, you will often want to include boilerplate files.
-After running `create_repos`, create a canonical copy of the starter files. (e.g. README.md, or homework problems, .gitignore, Makefiles, etc.) in a repository.
-From the local clone of the repository, use the `push_files action` to place that code in the repositories for each student.
-This works by creating a Git remote for each student repository, and doing a git push to each one.
-This treats the student repos on github as remotes.
+After running `create_repos`, create a new git repository called `2016HW2` with the starter files (e.g. README.md, or homework problems, .gitignore, Makefiles, etc.).
+This repository can be a local clone from some remote repository or it can just a git repository on your local computer.
+Change into that directory and use the `push_files action` to place that starter files in the repositories for each student.
+This works by creating a Git remote for each student repository, and doing a git push to each one. (i.e. the command treats the student repos on github as remotes)

 	$ cd 2016-HW2

 	$ teachers_pet push_files --organization=datasciencelabs-students --repository=2016HW2 --students=../students.txt

-**Note**: You can push files to specific branches.  e.g. If you want to push files from a specific branch, change to that branch of the repository and then push from there.
+**Note**: You can push files to specific branches with the `--branch` argument.  e.g. If you want to push files from a specific branch, change to that branch of the repository using `git checkout <name-of-branch>` and then push from there.

 	$ cd 2016-HW2

-	$ teachers_pet push_files --organization=datasciencelabs-students --repository=2016HW2 --students=../students.txt --branch=bonusbranch
+	$ teachers_pet push_files --organization=datasciencelabs-students --repository=2016HW2 --students=../students.txt --branch=<name-of-branch>

 ## Deleting repos

 At the end of your course, if you want to recycle the private repositories to be able to use them again in your next course, use the `delete_repos` command. **Warning**:  There is no un-doing this step.
-Once you delete the private repositories, you can get them back.
+Once you delete the private repositories, you cannot get them back.
 Only run this command after all your students have a chance to clone / copy their homework assignments, if they wish.

 	$ teachers_pet delete_repos --organization=datasciencelabs-students --repository=2016HW2 --students=../students.txt